Chibi-Robo! Zip Lash: Promotion and release

 The game's first official announcement was made during an online presentation called "Nintendo Direct Micro", an edition of Nintendo Direct that was streamed on June 1, 2015.
 The game was scheduled for release in October that year and was announced alongside an accompanying amiibo.
 Zip Lash was later featured in Nintendo's "Digital Event" presentation for E3 2015 and a playable demo was available at Nintendo's E3 booth.
 The game was launched in Japan on October 8, 2015, and in North America the following day.
 A demo was released in Europe later that month, and the full game was released in Europe on November 6.

 Tabata stated the developers wanted to create an amiibo figure that would match the game.
 They aimed to makie the figure appear within the game and to provide the ability to save the figure's data, allowing players to build it as they wish.
 At the game's launch outside Japan, the Chibi-Robo amiibo could only be made available by bundling it with the game.
 In Japan at launch, and on November 30 in Europe and North America, the amiibo was sold separately and exclusively by Amazon.
-Fifty-six other Nintendo-released amiibo are compatible in the game.
+Fifty-six other Nintendo-released amiibo are compatible with the game.